- BLM and USFS have implemented new Greater Sage-Grouse management prescriptions in 98 public land use plans covering 65 million acres.

 BLM and USFS finalized 15 land use plans in September 2015 that collectively update 98 individual land management and forest plans.
 These land use plans were finalized in two Records of Decision (ROD) that were released simultaneously with the decision not to list the species under the ESA.

 Western Energy Alliance has filed a lawsuit challenging the land use plans where the oil and natural gas restrictions fail to conform to state plans.
 In September 2017, BLM announced its intent to revise the land use plans with the express intent of more closely aligning with the state plans.
 USFS issued a similar notice in November 2017.
-Western Energy Alliance submitted scoping comments in response to the notice of intent.
+Western Energy Alliance submitted scoping comments in response to the notices of intent.

 Many of the management prescriptions in these plans do not balance GrSG conservation with continued economic activity, are unnecessarily restrictive, lack proper scientific justification, do not conform to state plans, and ignore local conditions on the ground.
 Western Energy Alliance along with API, the Montana Petroleum Association, Petroleum Association of Wyoming and North Dakota Petroleum Council filed protests on 12 of the Land Use Plan Amendments (LUPA) and Resource Management Plans (RMP).